phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 		//handle errors or any additional logic as needed }];

-? todo: what happens if you leave a field out of the dictionary, is it cleared

-To delete that item instead you can call
+If you only need to update one field on an item, you can instead create a dictionary that specifies the Id and just the fields you want to update.

+	[table update:@{"id" : 1, "Complete": Yes} completion:^(NSDictionary *item, NSError *error) {
+		//handle errors or any additional logic as needed }];

+To delete an item from the table, simply pass the item to the delete method.

 	[table delete:item completion:^(NSDictionary *item, NSError *error) {
 		//handle errors or any additional logic as needed }];

-or you can delete a record using its id directly if you don't have the item.
+You can also just delete a record using its id directly.

 	[table deleteWithId:[NSNumber numberWithInt:1] completion:^(NSDictionary *item, NSError *error) {
 		//handle errors or any additional logic as needed }];

-For both update and delete, when using an item the 'id' attribute must be set.
+For both updates and deletes when using an item the 'id' attribute must be set.

-## <a name="authentication"></a><span class="short-header">Authentication</span>How to: Authenticate users</h2>
+## <a name="authentication"></a>How to: Authenticate users</h2>

 Mobile Services supports the following existing identity providers that you can use to authenticate users: